sadiejay/halloween-word-guess/README.md

 #### - Update the font styles

-#### - Configure an API using the github page
+#### - Configure an ~API~ async function using the spooky-words github page
   - Go to spooky words github
   - get the url for the different word lists
   - create API (maybe)
   - can there be more than 1 async/await?
     - If yes:
       - create an array with the list
       - add the arraies together to get a big list
       - use that pool
     - if no:
       - maybe different pages for each list?

 #### - Add second span class in index
   - Update the js to hide and add the span classes as needed